The Best Steakhouse in Every State

 OKLAHOMA: Cattlemen's Steakhouse in Oklahoma City

-Appropriately located in the city's historic stockyards, this meat-centric restaurant was started by serving ranchers, cattlemen, and cowboys.
+Appropriately located in the city's historic stockyards, this meat-centric restaurant got its start serving ranchers, cattlemen, and cowboys.
 Ronald Reagan, Gene Autrey, and John Wayne have all dined there.
 Former President George H.W.
 Bush once ordered the T-Bone steak at the restaurant.

 OREGON: RingSide Steakhouse in Portland

-Since 1944, Portland's residents have enjoyed incredible onion rings, Prime and Angus steak, lamb, pork, chicken, and seafood.
+Since 1944, Portland's residents have enjoyed incredible onion rings, Prime and Angus steak, lamb, pork, chicken, and seafood at RingSide Steakhouse.
 The restaurant also has a fantastic selection of wine in their cellar, with price points from affordable to rare.

 PENNSYLVANIA: Barclay Prime in Philadelphia